GreptimeTeam/greptimedb/docs/rfcs/2023-02-01-table-compaction.md

 We can first group SSTs in level n into buckets according to some predefined time window.
 Within that window, SSTs are compacted in a size-tired manner (find SSTs with similar size and compact them to level n+1).
-SSTs from different time window are neven compacted together.
+SSTs from different time windows are neven compacted together.
 That strategy guarantees SSTs in each level are mainly sorted in timestamp order which boosts queries with explict timestamp condition, while size-tired compaction minimizes the impact to foreground writes.

 ### Alternatives

-Currently, GreptimeDB's storage engine [only support one level](https://github.com/GreptimeTeam/greptimedb/blob/43aefc5d74dfa73b7819cae77b7eb546d8534a41/src/storage/src/sst.rs#L32).
+Currently, GreptimeDB's storage engine [only support two levels](https://github.com/GreptimeTeam/greptimedb/blob/43aefc5d74dfa73b7819cae77b7eb546d8534a41/src/storage/src/sst.rs#L32).
 For level 0, we can start with a simple time-window based leveled compaction, which reads from all SSTs in level 0, align them to time windows with a fixed duration, merge them with SSTs in level 1 within the same time window to ensure there is only one sorted run in level 1.